MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 ### `/INFERASANLIBS[:NO]` linker option

-The **`/fsanitize=address`** compiler option marks objects to specify the AddressSanitizer library to link into your executable.
+The **`/fsanitize=address`** compiler option marks objects to specify which AddressSanitizer library to link into your executable.
 The libraries have names that begin with *`clang_rt.asan*`*.
 The [`/INFERASANLIBS`](../build/reference/inferasanlibs.md) linker option (on by default) links these libraries from their default locations automatically.
 Here are the libraries chosen and automatically linked in.

 > [!NOTE]
 > In the following table, *`{arch}`* is either *`i386`* or *`x86_64`*.